dexterstacey/one-click-hugo-cms/site/content/post/five-ways-you-can-support-refugees.md

 ---
 title: Five ways you can support refugees
-date: 2022-07-02T07:25:38.276Z
+date: 2022-07-01T07:25:38.276Z
-description: Recently, we celebrated world refugee day and shared inspiring stories from our partners all week on our digital media platforms.
-We celebrated the courage, resilience, and power of all refugees the world over.
+description: We marked World Refugee Day on 20th June and shared inspiring stories from our partners all week on our digital media platforms.
+We celebrated the courage, resilience, and power of all refugees.
 categories: news
 image: img/wbsite.jpg
 ---